| Internet-Draft | Running a Root Server Local to a Resolve | December 2025 |

 Downloading and refreshing the root zone data from one of the publication points Section 5.2.¶

-Integrating and serving the data while performing DNS resolutions Section 6¶
+Integrating and serving the data while performing DNS resolutions Section 5.3, Paragraph 1¶

-In order for the [RFC8806] mechanism to be effective, a resolver must be able to fetch the contents of the entire IANA root zone.¶
+In order for the LocalRoot functionality to be effective, an implementation must be able to fetch the contents of the entire IANA root zone.
+Implementations can find sources in a number of ways, including but not limited to:¶

 Any URLs that reference an unknown transfer protocol SHOULD be discarded.
 If after filtering the list there are no acceptable list elements left, the resolver MUST revert to using regular DNS queries to the IANA root zone instead of operating as a LocalRoot.¶

-When initializing a resolvers' [RFC8806] mechanism, the following steps MAY be used to implement the LocalRoot functionality.
+When initializing an implementation's LocalRoot mechanism, the following steps MAY be used to implement the LocalRoot functionality.
 Note that as long as the desired effect of performing normal DNS resolution remains stable when combined with LocalRoot functionality, other implementations MAY be used.¶

 Having successfully downloaded a copy of the IANA root zone, the resolver MUST verify the contents of the IANA root zone using the ZONEMD [RFC8976] record contained within it.
-Note that this REQUIRES verification of the ZONEMD record using DNSSEC [BCP237] and the configured root key trust anchor.
-Once the zone data has been verified as being the IANA root zone, the resolver can begin operation using the steps defined in [RFC8806] can be followed.
-The contents of the fetched zone MUST NOT be used until after ZONEMD verification is complete and successful.¶
+Note that this REQUIRES verification of the ZONEMD record using DNSSEC [BCP237] and the configured IANA root zone trust anchor.
+The contents of the fetched zone MUST NOT be used until after ZONEMD verification is complete and successful.
+Once the zone data has been verified as the IANA root zone, the resolver can begin LocalRoot enabled DNS resolution, potentially using the steps defined in Section 5.3, Paragraph 1.¶

 The resolver MUST check the sources in step 1 at a regular interval to identify when a new copy of the IANA root zone is available.
-This internal MAY be configurable and SHOULD default to 1 hour.
-When a resolver has detected that a new copy of the IANA root zone is available, the resolver should consider its copy stale and MUST start at step 1 to obtain a new zone.
-Resolvers MAY check multiple sources to ensure one source has not fallen significantly behind in its copy of the IANA root zone.
-Resolvers MUST have an upper limit beyond which if a new copy is not available it will revert to using regular DNS queries to the IANA root zone instead of continuing to use the previously downloaded copy.
-This upper limit stale value MAY be configurable and SHOULD default to 1 day.
-Once the stale timer has been reached, the resolver may resume [RFC8806] operations once a fresh copy can be obtained after restarting at step 1.¶
+This internal MAY be configurable and SHOULD default to the IANA root zone's current SOA refresh value.
+When a resolver has detected that a new copy of the IANA root zone is available, the resolver SHOULD start at step 1 to obtain a new zone.
+Resolvers MAY check multiple sources to ensure one source has not fallen significantly behind in its copy of the IANA root zone.¶

 /* ED (WH): I don't think we can get away without describing how/where to pull this information from at some point.
 The ICANN https servers are one source, or should resolver code bases use their own defined CDNs?¶